 Previously I have been affiliated with the Department of Public Health at the Erasmus University Medical Center in Rotterdam as a PhD candidate.
 The research in my PhD thesis focuses on the contribution of inequalities in work-family factors and socioeconomic status to the US health disadvantage.

-A full overview of my publications and other (research) activities can be found in my curriculum vitae (as of January 2018).
+A full overview of my publications and other (research) activities can be found on the other pages of this website.
+A PDF version of my full cv available upon request.